 You must subsequently prepare a revised thesis statement within the same subject area and with the same supervisor.

-Please contact your supervisor within five days after you have received the not passing grade (not including the month of July).
+Please contact your supervisor no later than five days after you have received the not passing grade (not including the month of July).
 Together, you must prepare and agree on a revised thesis statement.
 You must upload the revised thesis statement to WISEflow, where it will await formal approval from your supervisor.
 (Please note that the July month is free of assessment).

 It is your responsibility to contact your supervisor to initiate this process.

 The new submission deadline for handing in your Master's thesis will be 3 months + 14 days from your original submission deadline.
 The new submission deadline will automatically come into effect the day after the deadline for having your revised thesis statement approved by your supervisor.
 If you fail to submit your Master's thesis by the new deadline, it means you will have spent yet another examination attempt.